LATERAL FLOW DEVICES

 Typically LFDs have a sample pad where the sample is dropped, a conjugate pad where the tracer is adsorbed, a membrane where the binding assay occurs (having two active sites, one for the test, one for control), and an absorbent pad that is responsible for the sample and reagent flow through the membrane.
 When the sample is loaded on the sample pad, it moves to the conjugate pad, where it dissolves the tracer (generally a conjugate of anti-analyte antibodies to colloidal gold particles).
 Because of capillary forces, the flow of liquid moves through the membrane, where the reactive parts (lines of dry immuno-reagents) are located.

 A binding partner is adsorbed on the first line.
-In case of a sandwich immunoassay the reagent would be a capture antibody, while in case of a competitive immunoassay it would be an analyte - protein conjugate (competitor).
+In case of a sandwich immunoassay the reagent would be a capture antibody, while in case of a competitive immunoassay it would be an analyte-protein conjugate (competitor).
 When the sample is analyte-free, no conjugate binds to the test line in a sandwich assay (i.e. a LFD for GMO or for pathogen microorganisms); in case the test is a competitive one (i.e. a LFD for mycotoxins or drug residues), then the conjugate binds to the test line, because nothing inhibits the antigen-antibody reaction.
 In case the sample contains the analyte, the test line will become coloured when the LFD is a non-competitive one, and will be blank or colourless in case of competitive LFD, since the contaminant binds the gold-labelled antibodies, making them unreactive to the analyte immobilized on the test line.
 Thanks to the absorbent pad, even when the whole membrane is wet, the flow of liquid continues moving more sample through the membrane to react thoroughly with both reactive lines.
 The second line is made by antibodies that will bind the tracer whatever is the analyte concentration in the sample.
-In case the control line would not be coloured, at the end of the assay time, the test is to be considered invalid.
+In case the control line would not be coloured, at the end of the assay time, the test has to be considered invalid.